jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 ![Time zone line in blue](https://github.com/jasonmerecki/blog/blob/main/useepoch/GortMap01b.png)

 This happened because, Gort's app only uses wall-clock time with no offset, even though the GPS sends offset information.
-For example, the GPS can send "2020-10-31 05:52 -05:00" did not use all of the information sent by the GPS.
+For example, the GPS can send "2020-10-31 05:52 -05:00" but Gort's app truncated the offset.

 ## More time math challenges

+Gort

 ## Helpful sites